 What we don’t: Pricey and overkill for most backpackers.

 For high-altitude climbers, winter campers, or those who experience sub-freezing temps on their backpacking trips, Therm-a-Rest’s NeoAir XTherm NXT is worth a serious look.
 This pad has a similar design to the brand’s popular XLite above but adds more layers of ThermaCapture, which mimics a built-in emergency blanket by reflecting back your body heat.
-The result is a winter-ready R-value of 7.3 for just 1 pound, which is truly an impressive feat.
+The result is a winter-ready R-value of 7.3 for just 15.5 ounces, which is truly an impressive feat.
 And like the XLite above, the XTherm NXT features new technology that delivers a quieter sleep than the outgoing version.
 If you’re on the hunt for a premium 4-season pad, your search can stop here.

 Price is the biggest hurdle for most backpackers, with the Therm-a-Rest XTherm starting at a steep $240 for the regular size (the large is even more at $270).
 Further, the high R-value is overkill for most 3-season trips, which constitutes the majority of backpackers.
 But on the other hand, the XTherm is still lighter and more packable than the vast majority of sleeping pads here, and significantly more hardwearing with its thick 70-denier bottom.
 If you need the extra warmth or durability and can afford it, the XTherm NXT is an exceptional cold-weather standout for serious adventurers.